-AUTOMATIC BILL PAYMENT - See our insert to sign up for this service.
+AUTOMATIC BILL PAYMENT - Log into your online account to sign up for auto-pay.
 After sign up, you will continue to receive a statement showing energy use and the amount to be transferred from your checking account to pay the bill with about 10 days notice prior to the transfer to ensure you have adequate funds.
 The amount will vary month to month unless you sign up for budget billing.

-ONLINE BILL PAYMENT SYSTEM at billing.hwe.coop:8443/hwec/login.jsp features paperless billing and accepts all forms of payment listed below.
+ONLINE BILL PAYMENT SYSTEM at hwe.coop features paperless billing and accepts all forms of payment listed below.
 You will need a paper statement to set up your online account.

-MAIL your payment using the envelope and statement stub
+MAIL your payment using the envelope and statement stub.